grantm/perl-libxml-by-example/source/basics.rst

 .. sidebar:: Is XML::LibXML installed?

-    If you don't have the ``XML::LibXML`` module installed on your system, you'll get an error like this:
+    If you try running this example script but you don't have the ``XML::LibXML`` module installed on your system, then you'll get an error like this:

         ``Can't locate XML/LibXML.pm in @INC ... at ./source/code/perl/010-list-titles.pl line 7.``